How to delete a Windows restore point

 - Press the Windows key, type Delete a restore point, and press Enter.

-- In the System Properties window, under the System Protection tab, select the drive that has protection, and then click the Configure button.
+- In the System Properties window, under the System Protection tab, select the drive with protection, and then click the Configure button.

 - On the next prompt, click the Delete button.